DSett-codes/DSett-codes/README.md

 I focus on building **practical, scalable, and human-centric AI solutions**
 for education, healthcare, and public services.
+I aim to use AI **not just for performance,
+but for real-world impact and ethical scalability.**

 🧠 Core Expertise

 Machine Learning • Deep Learning • NLP
 Large Language Models (LLMs) • RAG Systems
 Computer Vision • AI Engineering • MLOps

-💡 What I Build

-End-to-end AI systems — from data & models
-to deployment and user-friendly interfaces.

-I aim to use AI **not just for performance,
-but for real-world impact and ethical scalability.**

 🌐 Socials: